iamshadmirza/TheNextBigWriter/README.md

 The aim is to get you to reach so that you get feedback (likes/comments), which is the only way to improve.

 ## How to join?
-You just have to create an account on hashnode.com and share the username at this [link](https://gist.github.com/iamshadmirza/d20e70fb8ee80de669d60777429385cc) so that we can add you as a contributor.
+You just have to create an account on hashnode.com and add your username to [this](next-big-writers) section by raising a PR so that we can add you as a contributor.

-That's it, you're in.
-Select "The Next Big Writer" under publications to submit your draft.
+Once your usernamed is added you can select "The Next Big Writer" under publications on hashnode to submit your draft.

 ## How to Contribute?